 - 1. Concerns about student professional academic behavior may arise from (a) faculty with whom a student interacts during a course, or another (b) faculty, staff, student, or patient with whom the student interacts.
 These individuals will be expected to report their concerns to the faculty responsible for the student's evaluation.
 In some instances, such reports may go directly to the course/clerkship director.
 Some student behaviors, such as academic dishonesty and unlawful behavior are managed under the University's disciplinary process and are not a part of this policy. - 2.
 Faculty is expected to discuss all concerns about a student's professional behavior both with the student and with the course/clerkship director.
-The faculty then has the option to (a) include professionalism concerns in the student's formal evaluation, (b) submit a separate Early Concern Note to the course or clerkship director, (c) include professionalism concerns in the student's evaluation and submit an Early Concern Note or (d) determine that no action is indicated.
-In the case of reports which come to the course /clerkship directors directly from staff, students, patients or faculty not responsible for the student's evaluation, the course /clerkship director may choose to complete an Early Concern Note. - 3.
-Upon receipt of an Early Concern Note, the course/clerkship director will review the information with the student and forward the Early Concern Note to the Dean of Student Affairs.
-While Early Concern Notes are confidential, (their content is not shared with anyone except the reporting faculty, course/clerkship director, and student) they are not anonymous.
-The student will know which faculty or course/clerkship director submitted the Early Concern Note.
-For this reason, faculty/course/clerkship directors are strongly urged to review their concerns personally with the student when an Early Concern Note is submitted. - 4.
-Upon receipt of an Early Concern Note on a student, the Dean of Student Affairs will meet with the student to discuss the report.
+The faculty then has the option to (a) include professionalism concerns in the student's formal evaluation, (b) submit a separate early concern note to the course or clerkship director, (c) include professionalism concerns in the student's evaluation and submit an early concern note or (d) determine that no action is indicated.
+In the case of reports which come to the course /clerkship directors directly from staff, students, patients or faculty not responsible for the student's evaluation, the course /clerkship director may choose to complete an early concern note. - 3.
+Upon receipt of an early concern note, the course/clerkship director will review the information with the student and forward the early concern note to the Dean of Student Affairs.
+While early concern notes are confidential, (their content is not shared with anyone except the reporting faculty, course/clerkship director, and student) they are not anonymous.
+The student will know which faculty or course/clerkship director submitted the early concern note.
+For this reason, faculty/course/clerkship directors are strongly urged to review their concerns personally with the student when an early concern note is submitted. - 4.
+Upon receipt of an early concern note on a student, the Dean of Student Affairs will meet with the student to discuss the report.
 After this discussion, the Dean will make recommendations to the student regarding appropriate interventions.
 Any professional forms do not become part of the student's academic record.

-In order to promulgate this policy of Medical Student Professional and Ethical Values: Fitness to Practice, this document will be posted electronically on the University's website, and a copy will be distributed to students, faculty members, residents, and other individuals who teach students.
+In order to promulgate this policy of Student Professional and Ethical Values: Fitness to Practice, this document will be posted electronically on the University's website, and a copy will be distributed to students, faculty members, residents, and other individuals who teach students.
 Additionally, this policy will become part of the institutional policies and regulations.

-This policy is applicable to all medical students immediately.
+This policy applies to all students immediately.

-Prepared by: Frances García, MD

-Date: June 22, 2011
+Prepared by: Frances García, MD Date: June 22, 2011